ICE entices new recruits with patriotism pitch and promise of $50,000 signing bonuses

 But he is concerned about whether the rush to increase staffing could mean lower standards for recruits and training.

 The Border Patrol’s rapid expansion during the early 2000s serves as a cautionary tale.
-To meet hiring goals, hiring and training standards were changed.
+To meet hiring goals, training and hiring standards were changed.
 Arrests for employee misconduct rose.

 “If they start waiving requirements there like they did for Border Patrol, you’re going have an exponential increase in officers that are shown the door after three years because there’s some issue," he said.
 At the same time, Houser noted the Department of Homeland Security has dismantled some of the key agencies that have provided some level of oversight over ICE and other DHS arms.